leaysgur/slides/docs/vuefes_jp-2025/index.md

 ---

-### TSCは読めない
+### Can't read TSC

-- TSでも読めない
+- Can't read even in TS
-- Goになっても読めない
+- Can't read even in Go

-はやくAIがRustで書き直してほしいと願うばかり。
+Just wish AI would rewrite it in Rust soon.

 ---